 1. Curators notify the Processing Archivist (Matt Kruse) about newly acquired collections (or additions).

 2. Curators submit an Accession and Ratings Form to the Processing Archivist along with additional supplemental documents (inventories, donor e-mail, and other background information).

 3. The Processing Archivist creates an accession record in ArchivesSpace and assigns a collection number.
 A new resource record (finding aid) is also created as a PLACEHOLDER.
-A physical file, containing a printout of the accession form as well as other supplemental documentation, is created and stored with the collection case files in room 200C.
+An electronic file, is created to store supplemental documents (inventories, donor e-mail, and other relevant background information).
+If necessary a physical case file is also created and stored with the collection case files in room 200C.

 5. If time permits, the Processing Archivist works with the Curator to survey the collection and create a processing plan to aid with future processing.

 The accessioning form documents only the most basic information about a collection.
 It is also important to include any additional supplemental documentation that is available.
 Inventories, donor e-mails, processing plans, disposition decisions, appraisal reports, vendor’s descriptions, obituaries, family and organizational histories, and other relevant background information are all excellent resources to help shed light on the collection and assist with future processing.

 When selecting supplemental documents, consider including materials that help answer these questions: